Spectral Functions of the Holstein Polaron: Exact and Approximate Solutions: Abstract

 \section{Abstract}

-It is generally accepted that the dynamical mean field theory (DMFT) gives a good solution of the Holstein model, but only in dimensions greater than two.
-Here we show that the DMFT, which becomes exact in the weak coupling and in the atomic limit, provides an excellent numerically cheap approximate solution for the spectral function of the Holstein model in the whole range of parameters even in one dimension.
-To establish this, we made a detailed comparison with the spectral functions that we obtained using newly developed momentum-space numerically exact hierarchical equations of motion (HEOM) method, which yields electronic correlation functions directly in real time.
-We crosschecked these conclusions with our path integral quantum Monte Carlo results and with the available numerically exact results from the literature.
+It is generally accepted that the dynamical mean field theory gives a good solution of the Holstein model, but only in dimensions greater than two.
+Here, we show that this theory, which becomes exact in the weak coupling and in the atomic limit, provides an excellent, numerically cheap, approximate solution for the spectral function of the Holstein model in the whole range of parameters, even in one dimension.
+To establish this, we make a detailed comparison with the spectral functions that we obtain using the newly developed momentum-space numerically exact hierarchical equations of motion method, which yields electronic correlation functions directly in real time.
+We crosscheck these conclusions with our path integral quantum Monte Carlo and exact diagonalization results, as well as with the available numerically exact results from the literature.

 The Holstein model is the simplest model that describes an electron that propagates through the crystal and interacts with localized optical phonons \cite{HolsteinI_1959}.
-On the example of this model numerous many-body methods were developed and tested \cite{Alexandrov_book2007}.
+On the example of this model, numerous many-body methods were developed and tested \cite{Alexandrov_book2007}.
 The Holstein molecular crystal model is also very important in order to understand the role of polarons (quasiparticles formed by an electron dressed by lattice vibrations) in real materials \cite{Franchini_NatRevMater2021}.
-This is still very active field of research fueled by new directions in theoretical studies \cite{Vidmar_2011,Kloss_2019,Jeckelmann_2017,Prodanovic_2019,Stolpp_2020,Murakami_2019,Jansen_2019,Fetherolf_2020} and advances in experimental techniques \cite{Kang_NatRevMater2018}.
+This is still a very active field of research fueled by new directions in theoretical studies \cite{Vidmar_2011,Kloss_2019,Jeckelmann_2017,Prodanovic_2019,Stolpp_2020, Murakami_2019,Jansen_2019,Fetherolf_2020, 2014_Mishchenko} and advances in experimental techniques \cite{Kang_NatRevMater2018}.